tvdboom/ATOM/docs_sources/api/feature_engineering/feature_generator.md

 !!! tip
-    DFS can create many new features and not all of them will be useful.
+    dfs can create many new features and not all of them will be useful.
 Use [FeatureSelector](/API/feature_engineering/feature_selector) to reduce
     the number of features!